Is advertising art or science?

 The role necessitates a mindset which sees feelings, numbers and ideas as raw material that can be combined in novel ways to generate heat through compression or tension.

 It also overcomes the stupid, trite, self-serving false opposition that marketers use to justify their own limitations of thought and practice – is advertising science or art? – and gives some framework to break out beyond it.*

 Advertising is both art and science and more.
-So let’s stop limiting ourselves and develop a framework fit for this world.
+So let’s stop limiting ourselves and develop a model fit for this world.